flowdock/api-docs/docs/production-integrations.md

 <div id="/integration-remove"></div>
 ### Removing integrations

-When an integration (source) is removed in Flowdock, you will start receiving a `410 GONE` response when posting [messages](messages) using the `flow_token` of the integration.
+When an integration (source) is removed in CA Flowdock, you will start receiving a `410 GONE` response when posting [messages](messages) using the `flow_token` of the integration.
 This means that you should stop posting messages and remove any data you may have stored for this integration in the setup phase.